 Ahead of the opening of Sydney Metro Northwest in 2019, the Epping to Chatswood train line requires upgrading to metro standards.

-Therefore, from 30 September, Macquarie University, Macquarie Park and North Ryde stations will close for around seven months for these upgrades to be completed.
+Macquarie University, Macquarie Park and North Ryde stations are now closed for around seven months for these upgrades to be completed.
 In the meantime, Station Link, a new high frequency bus service, will temporarily replace train services and will operate from station to station on seven different routes.

 Key features of Station Link include: